bougui505/quicksom/README.md

 PyTorch implementation of a Self-Organizing Map.
 The implementation makes possible the use of a GPU if available for faster computations.
 It follows the scikit package semantics for training and usage of the model.
+It also includes runnable scripts to avoid coding.

-#### Requirements and setup
+### Requirements and setup
-The SOM object requires torch installed.
+The SOM object requires PyTorch installed.

 It has dependencies in numpy, scipy and scikit-learn and scikit-image.
 The MD application requires pymol to load the trajectory that is not included in the dependencies